-- 9.5 The Council recognises the importance that private garden space can provide, both to the health and well-being of residents but also the benefits that it can provide to the natural environment, particularly in urban locations.
-The following levels of provision will be encouraged expected: - With the exception of flats, new houses should look to ensure that at least 50sqm of usable private garden space is provided, which is not directly overlooked by neighbouring properties; - Rear gardens should look to achieve at least 10 metres in depth, unless there are overriding design reasons to justify a reduced depth.
-This is provided that the garden area still provides a minimum 50sqm of useable, private amenity space (which must be proportionate to the size of dwelling for example 50sqm for a two-bedroom house and an extra 10sqm for each additional bedroom) and providing neighbouring private amenity open space will not be overlooked; - Small north facing gardens should normally be avoided;

-- Flat developments should provide a reasonable amount of communal amenity space per unit of accommodation.
-The actual provision required will depend upon the site and building characteristics; and - Provide opportunities for the growing of food for personal consumption; and - Include edible plants and trees within the landscaping.
+- With the exception of flats, new houses should look to ensure that at least 50sqm of usable private garden space is provided, which is not directly overlooked by neighbouring properties; - Rear gardens should look to achieve at least 10 metres in depth, unless there are overriding design reasons to justify a reduced depth.
+This is provided that the garden area still provides a minimum 50sqm of useable, private amenity space (which must be proportionate to the size of dwelling for example 50sqm for a two-bedroom house and an extra 10sqm for each additional bedroom) and providing neighbouring private amenity open space will not be overlooked; - Small north facing gardens should normally be avoided; - Flat developments should provide a reasonable amount of communal amenity space per unit of accommodation.
+The actual provision required will depend upon the site and building characteristics; and - Provide opportunities for the growing of food for personal consumption; and - Provide space for composting infrastructure in individual gardens or community spaces as appropriate; and - Include edible plants and trees within the landscaping, and - Private garden space should be free from flood risk and well drained